HaninHaidrah/reading-notes/reading401/read43.md

-# Readings: Ethics in technology :
+# ethics in technology :

 * I chosed two articles from both topics mentioned in read and write my review as below :